MingoMango17/CMSC134-Writeups/Machine_Problem_3/writeup.md

 INSERT INTO posts (message, user) VALUES ('<script>alert(document.domain)</script>', 1);
 ```

-However, since we have replaced the `message` with SQL injection, the query would now look like this
+However, since we have replaced the `message` with injected SQL query, it would now look like this

 ```sql
 INSERT INTO posts (message, user) VALUES ('1', 1), ((SELECT GROUP_CONCAT(user || ':' || token, '<br>') FROM sessions), 1); -- ', 1);